mjturi/AIClubWorkshopsSpring21/pythonrefresher/python.md

 ```

 ### Data Types
 Python has six standard data types.
 In this portion we will only look through 3 of the data types; Integer, Float, and boolean.
-We can use the ```type()``` function to check the type of data type in a variable.
+We can use the ```type()``` function to check the type of a variable.
 ```python
 number = 100 # This is an integer because it is a whole number decimal = 10.5 # This is a float because it has a decimal